Officers fatally shoot man who rammed his SUV into a Massachusetts police station, district attorney says - KESQ

 Police shot and killed a man who repeatedly rammed his SUV through the doors of the police department in Leicester, Massachusetts, early Sunday, Worcester County District Attorney Joseph Early Jr. said at a news conference.

-The man managed to drive through the steel double doors and make it inside the station, Leicester Police Chief Kenneth Antanavica said at the news conference..
-By the time officers responded, the vehicle was back in front of the doors, Early said.
+The man managed to drive through the steel double doors and make it inside the station, Leicester Police Chief Kenneth Antanavica said at the news conference.
+By the time officers responded, the SUV was back in front of the doors, Early said.

 The man was taken to Saint Vincent Hospital in Worcester, where he was pronounced dead, Early said.